Shibanuma-Lab/Parameters-Identification-for-Ductile-Fracture-Model/README.md

 ##### Curves obtained from Tensile experiments (named as "Material name"+"_ss")
 ##### .bat file and UMAT(.f)
 ## 3. Configure Options:
 Before running the Python file, some customization options can be modified.
-These options are available in the "EXE.py".
+These options are available in the "ALLEXE.py".
 Adjust these options according to specific requirements, such as setting jobnumber=3 for parallel mode or jobnumber=1 for normal mode, computing one job at a time.
 ## 4. Attention:
 Please note that "make023.bat" is the file used for batch submission in Abaqus.
 Please modify it according to the computer you are running this code and the version of Abaqus.
 ## 5. Run the Python File:
-Execute the Python file.
+Execute the Python file "ALLEXE.py".
 <br>
 <br>